ptrkhh/on-prem-training/README.md

 **Savings: $3,650/month ($43,800/year)**

-Break-even: ~1.5 months (even if buying all new hardware at $5,000)
+Break-even: ~1.5 months (even if buying all new hardware)

 ## Quick Start (30-60 minutes)